ErrorTzy/writings/papers/WS_Draft.md

 [^10]: If this example is puzzling to you, you can try the following notation: she uses "Socrates" to refer to $\{Socrates\}$, and "-Socrates-" to refer to Socrates.
 Mathematically speaking, set formation has nothing to do with intrinsicality.
 Our intuition that *a member of a set* is somehow intrinsic and thus more fundamental than *the set itself* is just our *interpretation* of set formation, influenced by ordinary language words like "member" and how we use brackets to warp the members.
 But we could have used alternative notations, like using "M-relation" instead of membership, and use $\{\}-Socrates$ intead of $\{Socrates\}$.
 [^11]: Bennett's formulation of the necessitating requirement is a bit more complicated than this.
 She also consider the circumstance of necessitation (==p.52-54==).
 But here I will just use the cleaner way to formulating it for the toy example.
 [^12]: In other words, I am in fact suggesting two different principles.
 The stronger version is what I explicitly laid down and inclined to stand with.
 But even if one somehow resisted it, my conclusion can still be established by the weaker version, i.e. if we are capable of philosophical reflection, then we should not believe we are not rational agents.
+[^13]: This is an empirical claim about our limits.
+I don't deny the possibility that a few intellectually superior beings, perhaps through mutation, or perhaps like Hegel, could handle inconsistent theories.